jdewit/GeneratorBundle/templating.markdown

 <div class="row">
     <p>Check out the <a href="https://github.com/jdewit/GeneratorBundle/tree/master/Skeleton">Skeleton</a> directory to see the included templates.</p>
     <p>Templates are parsed with twig so all the normal twig filters are available to you.</p>
-    <p>Since you are basing your templates off of an entity, there are a number of variables available to you in your twig templates:</p>
+    <p>Since you are basing your templates off of an entity, there are a number of unique variables available to you in your twig templates:</p>
     <h3>Available Twig Variables</h3>
     <table class="table-bordered table-striped table-condensed span11">
         <thead>